 How a Distributed Plan is Built#

-This page walks through the steps the distributed DataFusion planner takes to build a distributed query plan.
+This page walks through how the distributed DataFusion planner transforms a query into a distributed execution plan.

 Everything starts with a simple single-node plan, for example: